rmm5t/rubocop-pragmatic/README.md

 ## Fail Level Recommendation

-It's also recommended to set `--fail-level=convention`. `Metrics` and `Performance` cops run at the "refactor" level while all other cops run at the "convention" level.
-This is intentional as to not return an failure exit code for `Metrics` or `Performance` cops. e.g. Sometimes, these cops need to be ignored while dealing with hotfixes, etc.
+It's also recommended to set `--fail-level=convention`. `Metrics` and `Performance` cops run at the "refactor" severity level while all other cops run at the "convention" severity level by default.
+This is intentional as to not return a failure exit code for `Metrics` or `Performance` cops. e.g. Sometimes, these cops need to be ignored while dealing with hotfixes or emergency PRs etc.

 This can be set on a project by adding a `.rubocop` file in the root of your
 project: